ansl/ANTS_MINILATHE_SERIAL_SPEED_CONTROL/README.md

 The direction of the Spindle can be adjusted manually or you can also control it with the arduino.
 For the last you need
  1. - Disconect the direction switch and jump the safety wire that switch off the power while changing the direction. **IMPORTANT do not operate the lathe without this safety system changing the spindle direction while the motor is under load might destroy your lathe and a risk for your persona!!!**
  1. - Conect the motor wires to a 2way realy to conmute wires
  1. - Conect pin2 (external interrupt0) to pin3 (Spindle direction output to 2 way relay).
-This substitutes the safety cutoff of hte direction switch.
-In summary what is does is to measure the direction the spindle should be moving and hte status of the pin.
-In this way in case anything disrupts the input of hte realy it switch it of in case of missaligment.
+This substitutes the safety cutoff of the direction switch.
+In summary what is does is to monitor the Status of PIN3 and in case of flange compare the value  with the expected stare of the pin.
+If ther is a missaligment becuase  anything has disturbed the state of the pin the MCU shuts down the spindle  power .

  ## Software configuration (ongoing)